WordPress vs Google Sites: Which is Better for You?

 i) WordPress.

-WordPress offers sets of built-in themes and templates accessible in its dashboard.
+WordPress offers a set of built-in themes and templates accessible in its dashboard.
 However, these templates might not meet all user requirements.
-That’s where global web designers’ contributions come into play.
+That’s where the contributions of global web designers come into play.

 Due to its open-source nature, WordPress sees daily additions of new themes to both official and third-party collections.
 You can also commission a designer for a unique theme.
 However, it’s important to note that not all themes are secure.

-While there are both free and paid themes available, some free options might contain harmful code that could jeopardize your site’s security.
+While both free and paid themes are available, some free options may contain harmful code that could compromise your site’s security.
 Be cautious when selecting.

 For ease of use, WordPress introduced Gutenberg and Elementor editors, replacing the old text/HTML editor.
 This editor is block-based, allowing flexible content arrangement.